 In the Far East there were unicorns as well.
 Known as the qilin (pronounced chee-lin) in China and as the kirin in Japan, it was a benevolent animal, with shiny scales like a dragon and one or perhaps two horns.
 It avoided fighting and walked so softly that it would not disturb or harm a blade of grass.
 An animal like this (probably the saola) is most likely the one referred to in stories in North Korea.
 In 2012, North Korea announced that its archeologists discovered a unicorn lair.
 Yeah.

 However, back to the real world.
 Most likely, those horns in the Roman markets were narwhal tusks, as discussed in a 2011 paper.
 It is very likely that the narwhal played into the unicorn legend, as their tusks could be offered as concrete proof of “unicorn” existence.

 The narwhal (Monodon monoceros) is an amazing animal that abandoned bilateral symmetry.
 In fact, monodon means one tooth, and monoceros means one horn; a pretty accurate name, all in all.

-Narwhals are a species of whale, meaning that they are mammals.
+Narwhals are a species of whale, like blue whales and humpback whales, meaning that they are mammals.
 They live way up north.
 From the Baffin Bay, around Greenland, to the north of Russia, they swim in pods of 10-100, but you’ll rarely see them even if you live near there.
 There are perhaps 45,000-50,000 narwhals today.